An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Abstract

 \section{Abstract}

-The paper investigates an inverse boundary value problem for a semilinear strongly damped wave equation with the Dirichlet boundary condition in Sobolev spaces of bounded (in particular, almost periodic and periodic) functions.
-In addition to finding a weak solution, we also determine a source coefficient in the right-hand side of the differential equation.
-To make the problem well-posed, an integral-type overdetermination condition is imposed.
-After reducing the inverse problem to a direct one, we solve the latter in several steps.
-First, we prove the existence and uniqueness of a weak solution to the corresponding initial-boundary value problem on a finite time interval.
-Next, we show that this solution can be extended in a bounded way to the semiaxis $t\ge 0$.
-In the following step, we further extend this bounded solution to all~$t\in\R$.
-Finally, we establish that if the data of the original problem are almost periodic (or periodic), then the resulting bounded weak solution is itself almost periodic (or periodic).
+This paper investigates an inverse boundary value problem for a semilinear strongly damped wave equation with Dirichlet boundary conditions in Sobolev spaces of functions bounded in time on $\R$, including periodic and almost periodic functions.
+In addition to constructing a bounded strong solution, we determine a time-dependent source coefficient via an integral overdetermination condition ensuring well-posedness.
+After reducing the inverse problem to a direct one, we first establish existence and uniqueness of solutions to an associated problem on finite time intervals.
+We then extend these solutions to half-lines and construct a bounded strong solution on the whole real line as a limit of such extensions, and subsequently establish its uniqueness.
+In particular, periodic and almost periodic data yield periodic and almost periodic solutions.

 \emph{Key words:} semilinear strongly damped wave equation, Dirichlet boundary conditions, inverse problem, integral overdetermination condition, bounded weak solutions, almost periodic and periodic solutions